kislyuk/kislyuk.com/drafts/2020-09-23-fargate-wdl.markdown

 good error messages that support the developer when something goes wrong.
 In fact, miniwdl started as a linter, which reflects this focus on developer experience.

-By itself, miniwdl is great at running workflows on a single computer, but it does not yet integrate well with cloud-based systems like the AWS Batch API that I mentioned earlier.
+By itself, miniwdl is great at running workflows on a single computer, but it does not yet integrate directly with cloud-based systems like the AWS Batch API that I mentioned earlier.
 And this is where I finish setting the stage and dive into the novel part of this blog post: a miniwdl plugin providing an execution backend to run WDL workflows on AWS Fargate containers.